kube-logging/logging-operator/charts/logging-operator/README.md

 ## Installing Fluentd and Fluent-bit via logging

-The previous chart does **not** install `logging` resource to deploy Fluentd and Fluent-bit on luster.
+The previous chart does **not** install `logging` resource to deploy Fluentd and Fluent-bit on cluster.
 To install them please use the [Logging Operator Logging](https://github.com/banzaicloud/logging-operator/tree/master/charts/logging-operator-logging) chart.

 ## tl;dr: